polluxsynth/arduino-fast-midi-octaver/README.md

 # Octaver

-The basic functionality is a fast (low latency - 320 µs) octave transposer.
+The basic functionality is a fast (low latency - 320 µs) octave transposer, which can shift the octave of the notes in the MIDI stream by -3 (only when parameter setting is not enabled build time in the code), -2, -1, 0, +1 or +2 octaves.

 The lowest latency is achieved with keyboards which output MIDI Note Off messages for note off events, rather than MIDI Note on messages with the